 Market vesting conditions are factored into the fair value of the options granted.
 As long as all other vesting conditions are satisfied, a change is made irrespective of whether the market vesting conditions are satisfied.
 The cumulative expense is not adjusted for failure to achieve a market vesting condition.
-Where the terms of the options are modified before they vest, the increase in the fair value of the options, measured immediately before and after the modification, is also charged to the Statement of Comprehensive Income over the remaining vesting period.
+Where the terms of the options are modified before they vest, the increase in the fair value of the options, measured immediately before and after the modification, is also charged over the remaining vesting period.